Underwater Strobes & flashes

 • Guide numbers are usually given in meters, at ISO 100, usually above water but sometimes below water.
 Check to see if this number is with a diffuser or not, since a diffuser will reduce the guide number. when you look at the power of a strobe, you must also look at the angle of coverage.
 For example, the Ike DS-51 is fairly strong, but has a smaller angle of coverage, so this strobe needs less power.

-• Also keep in mind that strobe guide numbers sometime vary from real world results, as you see in this article.
+• Also keep in mind that strobe guide numbers sometime vary from real world results.
 View the strobe choices below for more insight on strobe power.

 • You will want a higher angle of coverage for wide-angle shots.
 Strobes like the Ike DS-51, with an angle of coverage less than 90 degrees, are sufficient for macro.
 Strobes meant for wide angle usually have an angle of coverage of 90-100 degrees or more in both directions.
 The number quoted can be with or without a diffuser, so check the specifications carefully.